AdrienPoupa/laradose/README.md

 ### 3.2 Adding additional containers

-In addition to the 6 base containers, additional containers are offered:

-- Redis
-- Laravel Horizon
-- PHPMyAdmin
-- MailHog

-To add an additional container, modify your `.env`'s `COMPOSE_FILE` variable to add the path to the additional `docker-compose.override.yml` file.
+To enable an additional container, modify your `.env`'s `COMPOSE_FILE` variable to add the path to the additional `docker-compose.override.yml` file.

 For example, to add Redis, do: